 Each student has a faculty adviser who offers guidance and counseling on program, performance, and career goals.
 An adviser is assigned initially according to the student’s interests and may be changed at the request of the student through the registrar’s office.

 All students should confer with their advisers at least three times during the year: at the beginning of the year to review their planned course of study, at the beginning of the second semester for an overall review of progress, and in the spring at the time of registration for course selection and program planning for the following year.
 Additionally, every new student should confer with the adviser following the first progress review in the fall.
 Every student in academic difficulty should confer with his or her adviser and with the instructor in each course where performance has been unsatisfactory.

 All faculty members hold regular office hours to discuss students’ progress and performance in their courses.
-The dean of student services, the associate and assistant deans, and other members of the dean’s staff are also available to discuss educational and personal concerns.
+The dean of students and other members of the student life division staff are also available to discuss educational and personal concerns.
 The registrar’s office manages the assignment of academic adviser for continuing students.
 Students who wish to explore changing advisers should visit the registrar’s office for assistance.